 Acne treatment: the basics

 First of all, I’d like to note that I prefer medical skincare brands to other brands no matter who advertises them.
-Acne is a medical condition, so leave trending skin care products advertised by influencers on Instagram for people with perfect skin.
+Acne is a medical condition, so leave trending skin care and acne treatment products advertised by influencers on Instagram for people with perfect skin.
 Medical conditions require medical treatment.

 Second of all, you should know the logic behind every skin care product you use.
 Here is a list of rules people with acne follow.

 Acne treatment rules: